What Is Sales Prospecting?

 2. Buyers want to connect with sellers early in the sales process

 Of buyers who accept meetings, 71% want to hear from sellers when they're looking for new ideas and possibilities to drive stronger business results.
-In addition, 62% of buyers who accept meetings want to talk to sellers when they're actively looking for a solution to solve a problem.
+In addition, 62% of buyers who accept meetings want to talk to sellers when they're actively looking for a solution.
 These are the early stages of the buying process.

 Buyers may do their own research, but they still want to hear from you early in the buying process.
 Rather than sit back and wait for them to call you, bring your ideas to buyers.
-When you reach out early, you put yourself in the best position to help define the buyer's needs and position yourself as the preferred supplier.
+When you reach out early, you help define the buyer's needs and position yourself as the preferred supplier.